spinnaker/scheduled-actions/README.md

-scheduled-actions is a library for management, operations and persistence of scheduled actions =
+A library for management, operations and persistence of scheduled actions =

 Below are the features: